 Hairy Bikers Fish Pie Recipe

 Nutrition information is an estimate and may vary based on ingredients and cooking methods used.

-Yes.
-You can fully assemble the pie, let it cool, cover, and refrigerate it for up to 24 hours.
-You may need to add 10-15 minutes to the baking time when cooking from chilled.
+Can I make this fish pie ahead of time?
+Yes, fully assemble the pie, let it cool, cover, and refrigerate for up to 24 hours.
+Add 10–15 minutes to the baking time when cooking from chilled.

+Hairy Bikers Fish Pie Recipe